What does neurodiversity have to do with translating? You may well ask:

 Also, if you enjoy office banter and find it helps you get through what you think of as mundane tasks, then, again, it’s not for you.

-I have to apply logic to social rules rather than managing intuitively like normal people – It sort of works, but it can be really exhausting in face to face interactions, although in written communication – e-mail, ICQ – I cope just fine.
+Of course, my Autism brings with it some challenges.
+That’s because I have to apply logic and reasoning to social rules rather than managing intuitively like neurotypical people – It sort of works, but it can be really exhausting in face to face interactions, although in written communication – e-mail, ICQ – I cope just fine.

-Luckily, I am now in a place where my work is exactly the thing that keeps me well-balanced physically and mentally.
+With awareness of my strengths and weaknesses gathered over many years I am now in a place where my work is exactly the thing that keeps me well-balanced physically and mentally.
 I get to indulge my love of codes and patterns in a solitary environment that I have full control over – not too cold, not too hot, with a pleasant view, at a time of day that suits me best (although that doesn’t mean that I don’t pull the occasional late-night session to hit an important deadline).

 And if you’d like to know more about what I get up to when I’m not working, make sure you listen to my thoughts on Asperger’s and Lindyhop.